George Skivington

-George Skivington (born 3 December 1982) is a rugby union coach and former player.
+George Skivington (born 3 December 1982) is an English professional rugby union coach and former player.
 He is the current head coach of Premiership Rugby side Gloucester.

 Early life and education

 Skivington was born in Warrington, Cheshire.

 Skivington played junior rugby at London Irish.
-He attended Wimbledon College and then moved to John Fisher School in Purley (also attended by fellow Ex-Wasp and England winger Paul Sackey and Scotland prop Kyle Traynor.) before joining the Saracens Academy.
+He attended Wimbledon College and then moved to John Fisher School in Purley (also attended by fellow Ex-Wasp and England winger Paul Sackey and Scotland prop Kyle Traynor) before joining the Saracens Academy.

 Playing career

-Skivington played for Saracens, London Wasps (a successful period for the club, including being coached by Warren Gatland), Leicester Tigers, London Irish and England Saxons.
+Skivington played for Saracens, London Wasps (a successful period for the club, including being coached by Warren Gatland), Leicester Tigers, London Irish, and England Saxons.
 His position was lock.
 He captained both London Irish and England Saxons.

 Club career

-Skivington joined London Wasps in 2001, In 2008 he signed a contract keeping him at the club until 2010.
+Skivington joined London Wasps in 2001.
+In 2008, he signed a contract keeping him at the club until 2010.

 On 14 April 2010, it was announced that Skivington would be moving away from Wycombe to join Premiership rivals Leicester Tigers at the end of the season.
 His final game for Leicester was the Premiership final at Twickenham against Harlequins.

 On 23 January 2012, it was announced that Skivington would be joining London Irish from the start of the 2012/2013 season.
 He played 62 times for London Irish, and captained them, before retiring in June 2016 (age 33) due to an ongoing shoulder injury.

 International career

 Skivington was called into the England Saxons side that defeated Ireland A on 1 February 2008.
 He later represented England Saxons at the 2008 Churchill Cup.

-On 28 January 2010 he was named captain of the England Saxons side to play Ireland A at Bath's Recreation Ground on Sunday 31 January.
+On 28 January 2010, he was named captain of the England Saxons side to play Ireland A at Bath's Recreation Ground on Sunday 31 January.
 He led his team to a 17–13 victory, and again against Italy A.

 Skivington also lead the Saxons throughout their victorious Churchill Cup campaign in summer 2010.

 Skivington was called up to England's 2011 Six Nations Championship squad on 24 January 2011 as injury cover for Courtney Lawes.